-- It is a very flexible type of exercise. - It can be practiced in the comfort of your own home or in a class setting. - At home, it can be done with a video or using this handout. - If done in a class or if a video is used, be sure the trainer or video knows about osteoporosis and positions that should not be done. - It does not call for special equipment.
+- It is a very flexible type of exercise. - It can be practiced in the comfort of your own home. - It does not call for special equipment.
 Most of the items are found in your home. - It can be a social event or offer personal time.
-You can do it with friends or alone. - It can help you unwind, stretch, gain strength or breathe better.
+You can do it with friends or alone. - It can help you unwind, stretch, gain strength, or breathe better.